-- I create a simple annual marketing plan and plug in major happenings: courses launches, events, free trainings, etc. Then, I can plan, at a very high-level, the content I'd like to promote that month on my blog/in social media.
-We're talking big bucket themes here. - I plot out specific blog post topics about a month in advance, using a Google Docs spreadsheet.
-If something inspires me later, I just plug it in and shift everything down. - When inspired by a new post idea, I track it using nothing fancier than the Notes app on my iPhone. - I always try to create images to go with my blog posts for social media use.
+- I create a high-level annual marketing plan and plug in major happenings: courses to launch, events to hold, free trainings, etc. Then, I plan high-level blog and social media content around those events.
+We're talking big bucket themes here.. - I plot out specific blog post topics about a month in advance, using a simple Google Docs spreadsheet.
+If something inspires me and it's not on the list, I just write it, post it and shift everything down. - When inspired by a new post idea, I document it using nothing fancier than the Notes app on my iPhone. - I always try to create images to go with my blog posts for social media use.
 Click-through rates on posts with images are higher. - My social media plan is led by my blog posts.
-When a new one posts, I promote it heavily on social media for a week or so, using a scheduling tool called Buffer.
-Hootsuite is another popular one.
-I also use MissingLettr to automatically create a year-long drip campaign for each post. - If I'm promoting a colleague's work, I'll schedule the posts they've so generously provided for me (you MUST provide pre-written social media posts to people if you want them to promote you!) into Buffer. - Most of my other social media is posted on the fly, based on finding an interesting article, video, etc. I will retweet, share or use the piece's share buttons to post directly. - While I schedule posts in advance as much as possible, engagement is key to success.
-I spend at least 15 minutes a day checking in, live: Responding to comments, interacting with my audience, answering questions and re-posting additional scintillating content that I think my audience will love. - I keep a Word document called "Evergreen Posts" of various quotes, past blog posts, promotion, etc. Every so often, I'll go into Buffer and "top off" my queue with these valuable posts for my audience, many of whom may never have seen them before.
+When a new one posts, I promote it heavily on social media for about a week, using a scheduling tool called Buffer.
+Hootsuite is another popular one. - If I'm promoting a colleague's course or book, I'll schedule the posts they've so generously provided for me (you MUST provide pre-written social media posts to people if you want them to promote you!) into Buffer. - Most of my other social media is posted on the fly, based on if I find an interesting article, video, etc. This is completely dependent on when I find that item to share - I will use the piece's content share buttons to post directly. - While I schedule posts in advance as much as possible, engagement is key to success.
+I spend at least 15 minutes a day checking in, live: Responding to comments, interacting with my audience, answering questions and re-posting additional scintillating content my audience enjoys. - I keep a Word document called "Evergreen Posts" of various quotes, past blog posts, promotion, etc. Every so often, I'll go into Buffer and "top off" my queue with these valuable posts for my audience, many of whom may never have seen it before.